Chep0x61/ASM_MiniLibC/README.md

 # ASM_MiniLibC

-### First initiation with the ASMx86, remade some Lib C Functions.
+### This is my first initiation project with x86 Assembly, I remade some Lib C Functions.

 ## Project Stack